From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 11. Ayahuasca Shaman Retreat, Peru

-Once a sacred ritual of indigenous Amazonian tribes, now a growing gap year phenomenon, ayahuasca ceremonies are a ritualistic tradition where participants experience visions and epiphanies after taking a concoction of psychedelic plants.
+Once a sacred ritual of indigenous Amazonian tribes, Ayahuasca ceremonies have become an increasingly popular attraction.
+They are ritualistic traditions in which participants experience visions and epiphanies after taking a concoction of psychedelic plants.
+With the experience lasting hours, a trained shaman will traditionally be required to oversee the trip.

 Blue Morpho, located in the rainforest around an hour from Iquitos, Peru, offers regular ceremonies with time-honoured shamans who prepare the ayahuasca mixture according to the guests drinking the brew – and the advice of the medicine spirits, of course.